Discover the best things to do in Palmerston North and start planning your next visit.

 To help you make the most out of your stay in this awesome city, we’ve come up with a list of the best things to do there.

-The city offers a variety of activities including museums full of culture, peaceful parks and garden and a rehabilitation centre for native wildlife.
+The city offers a variety of activities including museums full of culture, peaceful parks and gardens and a rehabilitation centre for native wildlife.
 Whatever your preference, you will find an array of worthwhile attractions to visit in town.

 So, let’s get into the best things to do in Palmerston North!

 When you book through our links you’ll often get a discount and we may earn a commission.
 Your support also allows us to run our Facebook community and create helpful content at no cost to you.
 Thank you!